Yeh Rishta Kya Kehlata Hai

 Yeh Rishta Kya Kehlata Hai, also known by the initialism YRKKH, is an Indian Hindi-language romantic family drama television series that airs on StarPlus and streams on Disney+ Hotstar.
 It premiered on 12 January 2009 and is the longest running Indian television soap opera.
 The series is produced by Rajan Shahi under Director's Kut Productions.
+It stars Samridhii Shukla and Rohit Purohit.
 It previously starred Hina Khan, Karan Mehra, Shivangi Joshi, Mohsin Khan, Pranali Rathod, Harshad Chopda, and Shehzada Dhami.
-Currently, it stars Samridhii Shukla and Rohit Purohit.